RynerDyne/asteroids_boot_dev/README.md

 Possible improvments:
- Add a scoring system
+--- Add a scoring system ---
- Implement multiple lives and respawning
+todo: Implement multiple lives and respawning
  Add an explosion effect for the asteroids
  Add acceleration to the player movement
  Make the objects wrap around the screen instead of disappearing